 Interview of Rosalio Muñoz

-Mexican-American activist and co-chair of the Chicano Moratorium against the Vietnam War.
-Chicano journalist and member of the Communist Party.
+Mexican American activist and co-chair of the Chicano Moratorium against the Vietnam War.

 - "La Batalla Está Aquí": The Chicana/o Movement in Los Angeles